banderasjuan/rusty_bargain/README.md

 # rusty_bargain
-Analysis and creating of a model that predicts car prices
+Analysis and creation of a model that predicts car prices